benjaminoakes/www.benjaminoakes.com/_posts/2018-03-06-Clang-is-now-used-to-build-Chrome-for-Windows.md

 ---
 layout: post
-title: "LLVM Project Blog: Clang is now used to build Chrome for Windows"
+title: "Clang is now used to build Chrome for Windows"
 date: 2018-03-06
 ---